Easy Coconut Macaroons with Condensed Milk + Video

 You can use unsweetened shredded coconut if that’s what you have on hand, or if you prefer cookies that are slightly less sweet.

-While adding chocolate is optional, this ingredient can take your dessert to the next level.
+While adding chocolate is optional, it really can take your dessert to the next level and adds a fancier touch too.

 If only the bottoms turn brown during the baking process, you can turn on the broiler for a few minutes to get your desired color.